Maya moon goddess: Lunar mythology

 True lunar mythology is first and foremost represented by the Qʼeqchiʼ myth of Sun and Moon first studied by Eric Thompson.
-It makes the Moon Goddess (Po) the daughter of the Earth God, or 'Mountain-Valley'.
-She is wooed and finally captured by Sun.
-They sleep together.
-When this is discovered and the couple flees, the angry father reacts by having his daughter destroyed.
+It makes the Moon Goddess (Po) the daughter of the Earth destroyed.
 In all likelihood, this patriarchal punishment of a basic infraction of the rules of alliance represents the origin of menstruation, the 'evil blood' of a disobedient daughter colouring the water of sea and lake red, or sinking into the earth.
 The menstrual blood is stored in thirteen jars.
 In the jars, it is first transformed into creatures such as snakes and insects, a transformation leading up to the origin of poison and the diseases caused by it.
 However, some jars also hold medicinal plants.
 The thirteenth jar is the lunar jar: On being opened, the Moon is reborn from it.
 The creation of her vagina on instigation of, or directly by, her husband represents the origin of human procreation.
 Subsequent episodes make the Moon Goddess cohabit with Sun's elder brother, Cloud, and with the devil in the shape of a king vulture, thus connecting her to rainfall and black sorcery.